apache/druid/docs/content/operations/recommendations.md

 `ExitOnOutOfMemoryError` flag is only supported starting JDK 8u92 .
 For older versions, `-XX:OnOutOfMemoryError='kill -9 %p'` can be used.

+It's still important to make sure that Druid is not configured to allocate more off-heap memory than your machine has available.
+Important settings here include druid.processing.numThreads, druid.processing.numMergeBuffers, and druid.processing.buffer.sizeBytes.

-`MaxDirectMemorySize` restricts jvm from allocating more than specified limit, by setting it to unlimited jvm restriction is lifted and OS level memory limits would take effect.
+`MaxDirectMemorySize` restricts jvm from allocating more than specified limit, by setting it to unlimited jvm restriction is lifted and OS level memory limits would still be effective.
+It's still important to make sure that Druid is not configured to allocate more off-heap memory than your machine has available.
+Important settings here include druid.processing.numThreads, druid.processing.numMergeBuffers, and druid.processing.buffer.sizeBytes.

-Please note that above flags are general guidelines only, Be cautious and feel free to change them if necessary for the specific deployment.
+Please note that above flags are general guidelines only.
+Be cautious and feel free to change them if necessary for the specific deployment.

-Additionally, for large jvm heaps, here are few Garbage Collection efficiency guidelines that have been known to help in some cases.
+Additionally, for large jvm heaps, here are a few Garbage Collection efficiency guidelines that have been known to help in some cases.
 - Mount /tmp on tmpfs ( See http://www.evanjones.ca/jvm-mmap-pause.html )
-- On Disc-IO intensive nodes (e.g. Historical and MiddleManager), GC and Druid logs should be written to a different disk than where data is written.
+- On Disk-IO intensive nodes (e.g. Historical and MiddleManager), GC and Druid logs should be written to a different disk than where data is written.
 - Disable Transparent Huge Pages ( See https://blogs.oracle.com/linux/performance-issues-with-transparent-huge-pages-thp )